carlodev/SegregatedVMSSolver.jl/docs/src/Cases/taylorgreen.md

 # Taylor Green Vortex
 ![TGx](../assets/TGx.png)

-It solves the 2D Taylor Green Vortex case.
-It is the only case where analtical solution are available:
+It solves the Taylor Green Vortex case.

+For the 2D case there is an analytical solution for velocity and pressure:

 ``u_x= U_{a}-V_{s} \cos \bigg (\frac{\pi}{D}(x-U_{a} t)\bigg ) \sin \bigg (\frac{\pi}{D}(y-V_{a} t)\bigg ) e^{-\frac{2 v \pi^{2}}{D^{2}} t}``